Dish Network loses fewer-than-expected Pay-TV subscribers

-Dish Network Corp (DISH.O), the second-largest U.S. satellite TV company, reported a 5.7 percent rise in second-quarter revenue as it earned more from each subscriber and lost fewer-than-expected pay-TV subscribers.
+Dish Network Corp, the second-largest U.S. satellite TV company, reported a 5.7 percent rise in second-quarter revenue as it earned more from each subscriber and lost fewer-than-expected pay-TV subscribers.

 The company said it lost 44,000 pay-TV subscribers in the quarter.
 Analysts on average expected Dish to lose 76,900 subscribers, according to market research firm StreetAccount.